 Credit is not given until three quarters are completed.
-A three-quarter sequence in the basic elements of Spanish through the auraloral conversational approach; intensive and extensive use of auraloral materials; writing and reading exercises; the use of audio-visual aids and devices to provide practical materials for pronunciation comprehension, adequate construction, and fluency of expression in the language.
+A threequarter sequence in the basic elements of Spanish through the auraloral conversational approach; intensive and extensive use of auraloral materials; writing and reading exercises; the use of audio-visual aids and devices to provide practical materials for pronunciation comprehension, adequate construction, and fluency of expression in the language.

-- 5. INTERMEDIATE SPANISH I. Four hours credit. - Prerequisite, two years of high school or one year of college foreign language.
+- 5. INTERMEDIATE SPANISH I. Four hours credit. - Prerequisite, two years of high school Spanish or one year of college Spanish.
 Review of the basic principles of the language.
 Aural-oral orientation through oral and written composition, conversation and audio-visual aids; stressing normal fluency and readiness in the use of Spanish in ordinary communication. - 6.
 INTERMEDIATE SPANISH II.
 Four hours credit.
-Prerequisites, two years or more high school or 11⁄2 year college foreign language.
-A continuation of SPN 5 but emphasizing more intensive reading, oral reports, advanced composition and extensive conversation based on Spanish and Spanish-American culture.

-- 7. INTERMEDIATE SPANISH III.
+Prerequisite, two years of high school Spanish or one year of college Spanish.
+A continuation of SPN 5 but emphasizing more intensive reading, oral reports, advanced composition and extensive conversation based on Spanish and Spanish-American culture. - 7.
+INTERMEDIATE SPANISH III.
 Four hours credit.
-Prerequisites, two years or more high school or 11⁄2 years college foreign language.
+Prerequisite, two years of high school Spanish or one year of college Spanish.
 A continuation of SPN 6.
-Based on Spanish-American cultural materials, sources, films, audio-visual materials and a higher level of all-around comprehension and fluent functional - 105.
+Based on Spanish-American cultural materials, sources, films, audio-visual materials and a higher level of all-round comprehension and fluent functional use of the langauge and culture. - 105.
 SURVEY OF SPANISH LITERATURE AND CIVILIZATION.